 Molto Ohm takes the current trend of big-scale immersive experiences being presented in major cities around the world and flips it on its head.
 Most of those experiences are safe spaces within which the audience can get lost and wander; they are often also put on by corporations and brands, smoothly lulling the audience into a state of comfort within the slick walls of the “experience.”
 Molto Ohm’s immersive experience, however, is meant to make you uncomfortable; it invokes wonder and laughter along with anxiety and fear.

-• Molto Ohm live presentation is, at its core, an audiovisual experience consisting of high-definition footage projected on a vertical screen while Liberatore performs the music with the use of electronics.
-Even though it was born as a solo project, collaborations have become a staple of the ever-evolving performances.
-Molto Ohm often morphs the performance around the collaborator’s artistic practice and aesthetic, molding the project's themes and preoccupations in fresh ways while staying true to the core of the work, demonstrating how porous and layered the presentation can be.
+• Molto Ohm live presentation is, at its core, an audiovisual experience consisting of high-definition footage projected on a vertical screen with live music performed by Liberatore using electronic instruments.
+Even though it was born as a solo project, collaborations have become key to the ever-evolving performances.
+Molto Ohm devises them taking into account the collaborators’ artistic practices and aesthetics, molding the project's themes and preoccupations in fresh ways while staying true to the core of the work, demonstrating how porous and layered the presentation can be.

-Recent collaborators include Tanners, a musician whose infectious psych-pop music and commanding stage presence were set against the Molto Ohm audio-visual paranoias of consumerism and tech society, and Alyse Dreamhouse, who expanded on concepts of surveillance, voyeurism, and phone addiction through a mesmerizing performance that included a second projector, lights and costumes.
+The first collaborations, in 2023, featured artists such as Tanners, whose infectious psych-pop sound and commanding stage presence were set against audio-visual paranoias of consumerism and tech society, and Alyse Lamb of Parlor Walls, who expanded on themes of surveillance, voyeurism, and phone addiction through a mesmerizing performance that incorporated a second projector, creative lighting, and costumes.

-Moreover, a collaboration with experimental musician Lester St. Louis brought to life Molto Ohm: Night Waves, the more experimental, “fever dream” side of the project, in which all the musical and visual elements characteristic of the work are liquefied into a magma of swirly and ever evolving synths that go in and out of tune, accompanied by a stream-of-consciousness video with a more abstract story and existential themes.
+Moreover, collaborations with experimental musicians Lester St. Louis, Brian Wenner and More Eaze further explored the more experimental, “fever dream” side of the project, in which all the musical elements characteristic of the work were dipped into a magma of swirly and detuned synths, accompanied by a stream-of-consciousness video featuring more abstract narratives and existential themes.

-This led to the collaboration with composer and vocalist Taja Cheek, in which the elements of Night Waves were further developed in a version of the show they nicknamed Obsession.
-Liberatore providing sub-speaker shaking fast rhythms, AI voices and noisy synth elements, while Taja’s vocal layers morphed, bent and soared, representing the only humanity left against a “human-less” video feed made of motorcycle rides, car rides, plane travel, quotes from anthropological books and history at large.
+This led to the collaboration with multi-instrumentalist and composer Taja Cheek of L’Rain.
+Molto Ohm providing speaker-shaking rhythms, sampled voices and noise-laden synths, while Taja’s vocal layers morphed, bent and soared, representing the only humanity left against a “human-less” video feed of motorcycle rides, car rides, plane travel, quotes from anthropological books and history at large.

-In early 2024 a new version of the show was created, called Molto Ohm: Bliss.
-Bliss is a version of Molto Ohm that sonically departs from previous presentations of the work.
-In Bliss, the audience wears headphones while sitting in front of the screen.
-There are no speakers.
-Every person has an individual volume control, and everyone is listening to the same feed.
+Also in 2024, a new version of the show was created, called Molto Ohm: Bliss, in which speakers are absent.
+Each audience member listens through individual headphones with volume control.
 It’s a collective-experience-in-isolation, which deftly mimics much of our everyday life.
 Present with our bodies, surrounded by other bodies, but irresistibly pulled away by digital forces over which our ancestral brains have little power.
-The audience is virtually motionless, watching the video, while a mayhem of sound is happening in the headphones, almost inaudible to an external observer.
-Moreover, voice over artist Julienne Jones impersonates what at first appears to be a wellness worker, which then morphs into a dystopian entity asking the audience existential questions and eventually revealing its corporate sponsorship.
-The reading is done LIVE, straight into people’s synapses, along with the structurally improvised music.
-The video tells one of the many versions of the Molto Ohm story of being overwhelmed by the incessant stimulation of the digital world while desperately looking for an escape.
-In this case, the escape appears in the form of a subway ad promoting a new cure for the modern condition.
-Along with images, the video contains writing that further deepens and expands the scope of inquiry.
+The audience is virtually motionless, watching the video, while a mayhem of sound unfolds in the headphones.
+Moreover, a voice over artist impersonates what at first appears to be a wellness worker, which then morphs into a dystopian entity asking the audience existential questions and eventually revealing its corporate sponsorship.
+The reading is done live, straight into the audience’s synapses, along with the structurally improvised music.
 The work was heavily influenced by research on ludocapitalism, addiction to slot machines, behaviors in casinos, and how product designers exploit flow and trance-like states in order to glue us to our screens.

 • Molto Ohm originated from a moment of insight experienced by Liberatore during a film shoot.
 He works from time to time as a freelance sound recordist, and the audio content he has captured over the years spans an enormous array of subjects, locations, and individuals, including bankers, celebrities, puppeteers, athletes, models, chefs, architects, artists, and countless others.